We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Was this helpful?

 A full XL mattress is the same width as a full mattress, but it’s slightly longer.
-It’s only 6 inches narrower than a queen, so it’s probably not spacious enough for you and a partner.
+It’s only 6 inches (in) narrower than a queen, so it’s probably not spacious enough for you and a partner.

-Two people can share a full XL, but it will be a tight fit if you’re used to a queen or king.
 The full XL mattress size may work best for people who don’t sleep with a partner.

 • In-home trials: We prioritized brands that offer generous trial periods whenever possible since the best way to really test a mattress is to sleep on it.